artinmohajeri/artinmohajeri/README.md

 ## my professional roadmap 👇

 My journey started with Python, a language I fell in love with for its simplicity and versatility.
-I've dabbled in a bunch of cool libraries like BeautifulSoup, Selenium, numpy, OpenCV, Tkinter, Pygame, and Flask, using them for everything from web-scrapping to building fun games.
+I've dabbled in a bunch of cool libraries like pandas, BeautifulSoup, Selenium, numpy, OpenCV, Tkinter, Pygame, and Flask, using them for data-analysis, building GUIs, computer vision, web-scrapping and building fun games.

 When it comes to web development, I've got you covered!
 HTML, CSS, Sass, Bootstrap, Js - you name it, I've tinkered with it.
 And let's not forget about Django, where I've dipped my toes into backend development, building some pretty cool web apps along the way.